 Like anything, the more you work it the better the results will be.
 Have fun with it though and don’t let it frustrate you.
 Blending can be a chore at times, and orange and yellow can be difficult to blend with.

 There are times when I don’t mind blending and I’ll spend an hour on blending something.
 There are other times when I just want it done and I’ll do some quick and dirty blending, like this tutorial.
 It all comes down to my mood and the look I want.

 Painting something perfectly is ideal, but don’t get burned out chasing perfect.
 Have fun!

-Lastly, I have a tutorial on painting OSL that shows you how to add that glowy effect from the lava.
+Lastly, I have a tutorial on painting OSL (glow effect) that shows you how to add that glowy effect from the lava.
 It’s a great follow up to this tutorial :)